SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 scores typically
 found for native proteins of similar size[^ProSA].

-All the structures shown later are the highest scoring structures.
+All the structures shown later are the highest-scoring structures.

 ***Protein structure alignment***